 Everything begins with the supposition that many people do not have any or have very little information about you or your business.
 In this situation when a person finds info about you and tries to get in contact with your company, in most cases they got a small piece of information from somewhere (since your company is not well known at the moment).

 If we compare that with a headline, it will look like “Car manufacturer won a first place for making most silent vehicle” and that is something which will make people think “Does that vehicle have other important qualities?”.

 Next, information is added to a viewer’s mental folder about a company.
 The data could come from word-of-mouth and it might not even be about that company, but if it’s similar, the brain will probably add it in somewhere.

 That person’s brain is on a mission and trying to add enough information to make an inference about the company.
-And when it does make an inference, it usually shares that with the rest of the world through blogs, yelp reviews, word of mouth, and other channels.
+And when it does make an inference, it usually shares that with the rest of the world through blogs, online reviews, word of mouth, and other channels.

 The reputation of that company will be formed as the culmination of all the necessary data and inferences that were shared by people who got information about your business.
 Some of the data might’ve been altered, and some of the inferences might’ve been way off base; but either way, these perceptions affect business in a big way.